An interim FD is very similar to a part-time FD, but there are a few subtle differences.

 - Setting up a joint venture

-- or an FD who finds themselves unexpectedly out of work and has invoked ‘Plan B’ while they find another permanent position.
+- An FD who finds themselves unexpectedly out of work and has invoked ‘Plan B’ while they find another permanent position.

-The problem for the out of work interim FD is although during the day they are working with their interim client, really their heart isn’t in it.
-Their focus is on finding the next permanent opportunity which can lead to them leaving projects early, unfinished and without recourse from the client.
+The problem for the unutilised interim FD is although they are working with their client, really their heart isn’t in it.
+Their focus is on finding the next permanent opportunity.
+This can lead them to leave projects early and unfinished.

-Interim FDs are a vital resource for clients who need short-term help with a particular financial challenge or who are unable to find or can not afford the right person or cannot yet afford to permanently recruit an FD.
+Interim FDs are a vital resource for clients who need short-term help with a particular financial challenge or who are unable to find the right person or cannot yet afford to permanently recruit an FD.

-The most effective FDs avoid the lone wolf syndrome by surrounding themselves with other like-minded and capable individuals knowing that they can put the right resource at the right level when it is required and have such an abundant source of future projects that they no longer need to be so protective of their one and only.
+Our FDs avoid the lone wolf syndrome.
+They are surrounded with other like-minded and capable individuals, knowing that they can put the right resource at the right level when it is required.
+They also have such an abundant source of future projects in the pipeline that they no longer need to be so protective.

 (Image Source: Shutterstock)